 A GOP-led FCC would have the votes to change the rules, but the rulemaking process would be played out in the public with strong opposition from those that originally supported them.
 This politically charged rulemaking environment may draw attention away from the Trump administration’s higher-priority issues.

 Another less drastic — and less political — mechanism a GOP-led FCC could use to lighten the impact of the rules is to take a more laissez-faire approach to enforcement.
 The net-neutrality rule has been in effect for nearly two years and was recently upheld by the U.S. Court of Appeals for the D.C.
 Circuit.
-While the FCC has sent letters of inquiry to several companies about whether their practices might violate Net Neutrality, no significant enforcement actions have been brought.
+While the FCC has sent letters of inquiry to several companies about whether their practices might violate net neutrality, no significant enforcement actions have been brought.
 A GOP-led FCC could take an even more hands-off approach to enforcement of the rule.

 The broadband privacy rule has a staggered effective date over the next 18 months, with initial elements going into effect in six months.
 It has been criticized as creating an unlevel playing field between entities subject to the FCC rule and those subject to the Federal Trade Commission’s more-lenient rule.
-Once again, a GOP-led FCC could take a lax enforcement approach to the rule, but the rule is in the books and the FCC would have to enforce any clear violations.
+Once again, a GOP-led FCC could take a lax enforcement approach, but the rule is in the books and the FCC would have to enforce any clear violations.
 Amending the rule to address the discrepancy between the FCC and FTC approaches can only be accomplished through the rulemaking process noted above.

 A legislative solution is another much-discussed option to roll back the impact of the net neutrality and privacy rules.
-Over the past several years, there have been several proposals from the GOP to put some type of net-neutrality requirement into law, but at the same time remove the FCC’s ability to regulate broadband under Title II of the Communications Act.
+Over the past few years, there have been several proposals from the GOP to put some type of net-neutrality requirement into law, but at the same time remove the FCC’s ability to regulate broadband under Title II of the Communications Act.
 All of those proposals were pulled under the threat of an Obama veto.

 With a Republican in the White House, the GOP may decide to press ahead again with a legislative solution which would address both net neutrality and privacy.
 Both rules are based on the FCC’s decision to reclassify broadband providers as common carriers, subject to regulation under Title II.
 Without the Title II reclassification, both rules would be without statutory authority.
 New legislation undoing reclassification would potentially remove the legal underpinning of both rules and the FCC’s Title II oversight of broadband.
 This would also put the FTC back in the role of the primary privacy supervisor for broadband providers, once again leveling the privacy playing field.